For as long as I can remember, I’ve lived with the thought: I hate my body.

 How did I heal?

-Something that helped me in my recovery was realizing the true purpose of my body and appreciating all it does for me.
+Something that helped me was realizing the true purpose of my body.
+And appreciating all it does for me.
 It took me a while for this to completely click, but with the help of my psychologist, family and friends, I got there.

 Here’s an example of things I can appreciate my body for- regardless of how it looks.

-Here are 7 things I remind myself of when I don’t appreciate my body:
+Here are 7 things I remind myself of when I start to hate my body

 1. The gift of movement